 Some mornings start so good…

-Bob had awakened at 5am that Tuesday morning, his stomach growling, so he left Marie, his wife of over thirty eight years, snoozing peacefully in the bed next to him and made his way quietly to the kitchen.
+Bob awoke at 5:00 am that Tuesday morning, his stomach growling.
+He left Marie, his wife of over thirty eight years, snoozing peacefully in the bed next to him and made his way quietly to the kitchen.
 Finding a skillet and some bacon grease, he flipped the range on.
-The bacon grease would add a rich meaty flavor to the eggs Bob really liked, so he added a large scoop to the skillet from the larger metal grease container on the counter next to the range.
+The bacon grease would add a rich meaty flavor to the eggs so he added a large scoop to the skillet from the larger metal grease container on the counter next to the range.
 As it melted he padded in his slippers to the refrigerator to retrieve the eggs, when a familiar face appeared in the hallway.

-The family dog had come to investigate the early morning light and noise in the kitchen and was watching Bob, his tail wagging.
-There had always been a warm spot in his heart for dogs in general, and this dog specifically as the family pet.
-Distracted, Bob silently ambled the twenty feet across the kitchen to pet him and scratch his ears affectionately.
+The family dog was investigating the early morning light and noise in the kitchen, his tail wagging.
+There had always been a warm spot in Bob’s heart for dogs in general, and this animal specifically, as the family pet.
+Distracted, he silently ambled the twenty feet across the kitchen to pet him and scratch his ears affectionately.

 The eggs, bacon grease, and range were forgotten.

 The burners were on HIGH and by the time Bob noticed, ten or so minutes later, flames were licking the ceiling from the two highly flammable lard sources.
 The high-pitched smoke alarms blared nonstop.

 What is that noise?
 Bob asked himself.
 And that smell?

 The grease fire possessed sufficient smoke, and intense heat that when Marie awoke a few minutes later to the smell of burning paint and plastic, along with the insistent clanging of smoke alarms, she became hysterical and called 911 for the fire department.